INSPO

 Wireframes

-Wireframes gave me the ability to focus on the user journey and content rather than aesthetics.
+Wireframes gave me the ability to focus on the user journey and essential content before diving into the aesthetics.

 User Testing Feedback R1

-• Buttons were not intuitive as interactive components
+• Buttons were not easily identifiable as interactive components

 • Share function is social media gamification/contradicts user needs

-• Add from camera roll function was confusing
+• Add from camera roll user flow was confusing

 • Leaning more on UI conventions would greatly help usability